Teycir/Ghostreceipt/README.md

 ### What does a verified receipt prove today?
 It proves your claim satisfies the circuit against oracle-signed canonical tx facts.
 It does not remove trust in the current single oracle/operator and provider data sources.

+### What does the validation label mean?
+It tells you how strongly transaction data was validated before signing:
+- `consensus_verified`: dual-source agreement succeeded.
+- `single_source_fallback`: peer source was unavailable, signing continued in `best_effort`.
+- `single_source_only`: consensus check was intentionally off or no peer was configured.

 ### What BTC value does `valueAtomic` represent?
 For BTC, `valueAtomic` is currently tx-level total output value (`sum(vout)` / `output_total`), not recipient-specific net received value.
 In multi-output transactions, this can exceed what any single recipient received.